 CRI 17.5.1 No bowler may bowl more than one-fifth of the amount of overs scheduled for the innings.
 However, in a delayed start, or interrupted match, where the overs are reduced for both sides, or for the side bowling second, no bowler may bowl more than one-fifth of the total overs allowed (unless such a number has been exceeded before the interruption), except that where the total overs are not divisible by five, an additional over shall be allowed to the minimum number of bowlers necessary to make up the balance.
-Example: After 16 overs of a 50 over innings, rain interrupts play and the innings is reduced to 32 overs.
-Both opening bowlers have bowled 8 overs.
-Two bowlers can bowl 7 overs and three bowlers can bowl 6 overs.
+Example: After 12 overs, rain interrupts play and the innings is reduced to 22 overs.
+Both opening bowlers have bowled 6 overs.
+Two bowlers can bowl 5 overs and three bowlers can bowl 4 overs.
 Bowlers 1 and 2 have already exceeded this limit.
-They count as the two bowlers who were allowed the extra over (7 as opposed to 6) and so any other bowlers are limited to 6 overs.
+They count as the two bowlers who were allowed the extra over (5 as opposed to 4) and so any other bowlers are limited to 4 overs.